ncosd/food-pantry-app/design/admin/window.md

 ## Firestore Rules
 ### Windows
-- Only admins can create,write,delete `windows`, authenticated can read
+- Only admins can create,write,delete `window`, authenticated can read

-### Windows / key / Volunteers
+### Window / key / Volunteers
 - admins|volunteers can create,read,update,delete in the covering array
 - a function updates the covered field.